j-mcnally/node-obj-watch/README.md

 =====

 This has only been tested with NodeJS 0.8.2

-Its advised that you turn harmony-proxies on but it does sue node-proxy as a fallback.
+It is advised that you turn harmony-proxies on but it does use node-proxy as a fallback.

 The code should be easy to port to browsers but again only ones that have implemented harmony proxies.